AdnaneKhan/gato-x/docs/user-guide/advanced/vulnerabilities.md

 ### Why It's Dangerous

-In this example, an attacker could have write access when the check is performed, but lose it before the deployment step.
-Alternatively, they could modify the branch content after the check but before the deployment.
+The real vulnerability occurs when a user with write access triggers this workflow on a fork's pull request.
+After the permission check passes (based on the triggering user's permissions), the original PR author can push new malicious code to their fork.
+The workflow will then execute this malicious code with the elevated permissions, even though the code wasn't reviewed by the authorized user.

 ## Self-Hosted Runner Vulnerabilities